test-kitchen/test-kitchen/README.md

 ### ebs\_optimized

-Option to launch EC2 instance with optimize EBS volume.
+Option to launch EC2 instance with optimized EBS volume.
 See [Amazon EC2 Instance Types](http://aws.amazon.com/ec2/instance-types/) to find out more about instance types that can be launched as EBS-optimized instances.